jylhakos/InternetOfThings/REST/README.md

 **POST**

-We need to use POST verb to submit the request to change state.
+The POST verb is used to submit the request to change state of a resource.

 The Context.IndentedJSON serializes the data structure into JSON and adds it to the response.